Skip to content

 </head>

-Calling installRuntime after a module script has started loading will warn — the import map must be in place before any bare-specifier import resolves.
+Calling installRuntime after a module script has started loading will warn.
+The import map must be in place before any bare-specifier import resolves.

 If the host is a Vite/Next/Astro app, you can: